rapPayne/flutter-intro-presentation/README.md

 # flutter-intro-presentation
-Files to support Rap's Intro to Google Flutter Presentation
+Files to support Rap's Flutter First Steps Presentation

 ## Connect with Rap
 I'd love to connect with you to provide any help I can with learning Flutter.
 Please reach out.